melville87/energy-cons-viz/README.md

 # Data Science Projects in Python
-Collection of projects on data visualization and analytics using Python libraries.
+Collection of projects on data visualization/analytics using Python libraries.